aristanetworks/avd-workshops/workshops/vscode.md

 ### Command Palette

 The Command Palette lets you access many different commands.
 To open it go to ```View > Command Palette ``` or hit ```Cmd/Ctrl + Shift + P```.
-Theres a lot of powerful commands and its worth playing around with, if you would like to read more go [here](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+There's a lot of powerful commands and its worth playing around with, if you would like to read more go [here](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 An example that will come up later is the ability to run git commands like git clone.

 ### Start a Terminal